robinmonjo/coincoin/apps/blockchain/docs/difficulty.md

 # Coincoin difficulty

-Difficulty is a concept that refers to proof-of-work.
+Difficulty is a concept that relates to proof-of-work.
 It basically set the time that is required to perform a proof-of-work, and hence, set the **pace at wich blocks are added to the blockchain**.

 ## Proof-of-work

 In the Bitcoin protocol proof-of-work is simple to understand: https://en.bitcoin.it/wiki/Proof_of_work#Example

-`coincoin` proof-of-work works almost the same way: given some data (usually a block header), the goal is to find a `sha256` digest that is **below** a given **target**.
-The `sha256` is modified by a **nounce** everytime until a valid `sha256` digest is found.
+`coincoin` proof-of-work works almost the same way: given some data (usually a block header), the goal is to find a `sha256` hash that is **below** a given **target**.
+The `sha256` is modified by a **nounce** everytime until a valid `sha256` hash is found.

 ## What are the chances ?

 When talking about proof-of-work in the blockchain area, we always talk about the *number of leading zeros in the block hash*.
 This is confusing and not totally right.

-For easier reasonning, imagine a `sha8` algorithm that digests data into 8 bits (and not 256 as `sha256`).
+In order to simplify, imagine a `sha8` algorithm that hash data into 8 bits (and not 256 as `sha256`).
 If we set our target to:

 `0111 1111` : we have `1/2` chance that `sha8` outputs a 0 on the first bit (it's either 0 or 1)